 - The landscape is scattered with a bunch of rivers, streams, cascading waterfalls, and lakes.

-- Participate in community service projects like school painting, teaching, interactive session with students and teachers and many more.
+- Participate in community service projects like school painting, teaching, interactive sessions with students and teachers and many more.

-Ruby Valley Community and Spiritual Trek is authentic and one of the least explored hidden trekking route in Nepal.
+Ruby Valley Community Trek is authentic and one of the least explored hidden trekking routes in Nepal.
 This region is not explored extensively and provides the experience of pristine traditional Tamang and Gurung villages, their culture and lifestyle.
 If you wish some first-hand experience than tourist hub trek routes, then Ruby Valley Trek is the one to explore.

 It is an exceptional and distinctive trek, just like the precious stone Ruby itself.
 Termed after the valuable stone Ruby, Ruby Valley is considered home to Ruby stone mine sites.
 The trek is comparatively a new trekking destination newly opened.
 The entire region has high deposits of minerals, including ruby, the red precious stone.